martinappberg/martinappberg/README.md

 ## About Me

-I'm a passionate technologist with a strong background in software engineering and biotechnology.
-Currently, I'm working on applying AI models to whole-genome sequencing data at Stanford University's Department of Genetics.
+I'm a passionate technologist with a strong software engineering and biotechnology background.
+Currently, I'm working as a full-stack developer at UX Stream and applying AI models to whole-genome sequencing data in Stanford University's Snyder lab.
 My diverse experience spans from founding an IT consultancy to developing low-latency streaming solutions for mobile devices.

 ## 🔬 Current Research

 - Classifying diseases using AI models on whole-genome sequencing data
 - Building pipelines for high-throughput analysis with graph neural networks
 - Integrating proteomics with sequencing data through pQTL-analysis

-## 📚 Publications & Research Contributions

-While my first publications are in the pipeline, I've been actively contributing to cutting-edge research in genomics and AI:

-- **[Upcoming]** Publication on AI models for genomic data analysis (Details to be added soon)
-- **[Upcoming]** Paper on machine learning applications in whole-genome sequencing

 ## 🛠️ Notable Open-Source Projects